NEW: AI transcripts without captions

 At a glance

 YouTube notes are structured notes created from the transcript of a video.
-Transkripe starts with captions, then helps group the main ideas into headings and bullets.
+Transkripe can start with captions or direct AI audio transcription, then group main ideas into headings and bullets.

 Use cases